 Speed up your site

-Minimise the use of heavy scripts and plugins that can slow down your site.
-Leverage caching, Content Delivery Networks (CDNs), and minification to optimise your site’s performance on mobile devices.
+Don’t use too much unnessesary code or plugins that will slow down your website.
+Use caching, Content Delivery Networks (CDNs), and code minification to optimise your site’s performance on mobile devices.

 Test and refine